 It used to have a stable door entrance to the Jug and Bottle department and, as a boy on my way to school, I left a can of milk on the counter.

-The pub was demolished in the 1960’s so that very long concrete pillars could be taken around the corner.
+Most of the pub was demolished in the 1960s so that very long concrete pillars could be taken around the corner.

-‘The Crown’ backs onto the river and hires out boats and punts for fishermen.
+‘The Crown Inn’ backs onto the river and hires out boats and punts for fishermen.

-It was a meeting place for Officers and NCOs of the Home Guard after Sunday parade.
+It was a meeting place for Officers and NCOs of the Home Guard after the Sunday parade.

 The only pub with a beer garden!